 Fondant Covered Cakes – Cakes that are to be covered in fondant need to be heavy enough to withstand the weight of the fondant.
-Be sure to roll your fondant thin enough or use a study cake.
+Be sure to roll your fondant thin enough or use a sturdy cake.

 Whoopie Pies – While whoopee pies look like a sandwich cookie, they are actually cakes in the shape of cookies.

-Chocolate Molten Lava Cake – Molten Chocolate Cake is actually a French flourless cake known for its runny, chocolatey center, but Americans have adapted it in a number of ways and adopted it a favorite chocolate cake.
+Chocolate Molten Lava Cake – Molten Chocolate Cake is actually a French flourless cake known for its runny, chocolatey center, but Americans have adapted it in a number of ways and adopted it as a favorite chocolate cake.

 CONVERTING VANILLA CAKES TO CHOCOLATE AND VICE VERSA